 These issues lead to the question forming in my mind, can you freeze smoothies?

-The answer is yes, you can blend smoothies and then freeze them or freeze the ingredients and then add them to the blender.
+Yes, freezing smoothies is easy, you can blend smoothies and then freeze them or freeze the ingredients and then add them to the blender.
 The frozen smoothie makes a delicious ice-cream type treat or defrosted to a liquid if you prefer.
-Frozen smoothies make smoothie making quick for busy mornings and are much more eco friendly as they save on kitchen waste!
+It also make smoothie making quick for busy mornings and are much more eco friendly as they save on kitchen waste!

 One of the best time-saving tips for a busy morning is to prep a batch of smoothies ahead of time.
 The smoothie can easily be frozen (as long as you use a freezer-safe container) and is ready to grab and go.

 The only downside to this method is the de-frost time.
 If you like your smoothie in liquid form then you need to plan ahead and get it out the freezer an hour or so before drinking (less time if it’s a very hot day!).